rds8rds/nsl_trainee_program/documentations/solid and design pattern.md

 ### 2.2.1 Subject

-The Subject is an interface or an abstract class that defines the common interface shared by the RealSubject and Proxy classes.
-It declares the methods that the Proxy uses to control access to the RealSubject.
+The Subject is an `interface or an abstract class` that defines the common interface `shared by the RealSubject and Proxy classes.` It declares the `methods` that the Proxy uses to control access to the RealSubject.

 - Declares the common interface for both RealSubject and Proxy.
 - Usually includes the methods that the client code can invoke on the RealSubject and the Proxy.

 ### 2.2.2 RealSubject

-The RealSubject is the actual object that the Proxy represents.
-It contains the real implementation of the business logic or the resource that the client code wants to access.
+The RealSubject is the `actual object` that the Proxy represents.
+It contains the `real implementation of the business logic` or the `resource` that the `client code wants to access.`

 - It Implements the operations declared by the Subject interface.
 - Represents the real resource or object that the Proxy controls access to.

 ### 2.2.3.
 Proxy

-The Proxy acts as a surrogate or placeholder for the RealSubject.
-It controls access to the real object and may provide additional functionality such as lazy loading, access control, or logging.
+The Proxy acts as a `surrogate` or `placeholder` for the `RealSubject`.
+It controls access to the real object and may provide additional functionality such as `lazy loading`, `access control`, or `logging`.

 - Implements the same interface as the RealSubject (Subject).
 - Maintains a reference to the RealSubject.